 Anyone visiting the Share Link URL in a web browser will be able to interact with the Share Link.
 If the allowed access includes downloading, the visitor will have the option of downloading select files individually by clicking on a filename, or they can download everything contained in the Share Link using the Download all button.

 The Allowed Actions setting for a share link controls what visitors to the share link can do.
-There are five options available: Previews only, Downloads, Uploads, Uploads and Downloads, and Full access including delete.
+For Live Share Links, there are five options available: Previews only, Downloads, Uploads, Uploads and Downloads, and Full access including delete.
+For Snapshot Share links, you can choose between Previews only and Downloads.

 - Previews only When someone visits the link for a share that is set for Previews only, they will only be allowed to preview files.
 File downloads will not be available.
 However, this setting can not prevent recipients from saving screenshots or printing the material available in a preview including obtaining the previewed material as a PDF or downloading the files by making direct API calls to the actual storage.